Updated 1 month ago

 Buying the lead acid batteries we described above along with all the testing and watering equipment would cost around $7,500 including installation costs.
 Buying the Powerwall at current prices, would cost $12,850 with installation costs.

 Energy storage costs qualify for the federal clean energy tax credit.
 The tax credit is up to 30% of the cost to install the system.
-After the tax credit, the lead acid battery system described above would cost $5,250, and the Powerwall would cost $8,400.
+After the tax credit, the lead acid battery system described above would cost $5,250, and the Powerwall costs would be about $8,400.

 Dividing the cost by the expected lifetimes, the lead acid costs $750 per year of service, and the Powerwall would cost $900 per year, or 20% more.